 Clear aligners can help to solve a variety of orthodontic issues

-After your dentist examines your smile and takes impressions of your teeth, your aligners will be made to treat specific orthodontic issues.
-Dentists have used Invisalign to successfully treat patients with:
+After your orthodontist examines your smile and takes impressions of your teeth, your aligners will be made to treat specific orthodontic issues.
+Orthodontist have used Invisalign to successfully treat patients with:

 - Crooked teeth